pradeep3sep/interviewquestion/README ReactJs.md

 ### Summary

-- **Shadow DOM**: Used for creating encapsulated components with their own styles and DOM tree, providing isolation from the rest of the document.
-It's a browser feature implemented through the Web Components standard.
-- **Virtual DOM**: A programming concept used by libraries like React to optimize updates to the actual DOM by minimizing direct manipulations and efficiently managing re-renders through a virtual representation of the UI.

-Both techniques aim to enhance performance and manageability of web applications but are used in different contexts and for different purposes.
 The Shadow DOM focuses on encapsulation and isolation, while the Virtual DOM aims to optimize rendering performance.

 <br>